opendocsg/slw-judgments-backfill/2015_SGHC_29/report.md

 maid looked after the child.
 Thus, the wife should only be given 5% for indirect contributions. [note: 36]

 43     I am of the view that the wife made more indirect contributions than the husband.
 She is the primary caregiver of the child and also managed the household and finances.
 I accord her 10% for her indirect contributions as I note that the circumstances of the cases cited by the wife were based on very different facts from this case.
 The 10% will be added to the direct contributions of the wife in the three matrimonial properties.
-Applying the broad brush approach (see _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ [2011] 2 SLR 1157 at [78]), I apportion the three properties as follows:
+Applying the broad brush approach (see _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ <span class="citation">[2011] 2 SLR 1157</span> at [78]), I apportion the three properties as follows:

 44     I accede to the wife’s request to retain the Holland Close Property as it is in the best interest